elitecoder10/FPGA-projects/README.md

-# Microprocessor-Lab
+# FPGA projects
-Laboratory experiments and assignments for the Microprocessor course
+FPGA Laboratory experiments and assignments for the Microprocessor course